D4wnstar/aetherwisp/Statistical mechanics/Ensemble/Grand canonical ensemble.md

 $$\boxed{\text{var}(N)=\langle N^{2} \rangle -\langle N \rangle ^{2}=k_{B}^{2}T^{2}\frac{ \partial ^{2}  }{ \partial \mu ^{2} } \ln \mathcal{Z}}$$
 Unsurprisingly, higher temperatures mean higher variances.
 #### Canonical ensemble equivalence
-We can use the previous result to our advantage to prove that the grand canonical and [[Canonical ensemble|canonical ensembles]] are equivalent in the [[thermodynamic limit]].
+We can use the previous result to our advantage to prove that the grand canonical and [[Canonical ensemble|canonical ensembles]] are equivalent in the [[Thermodynamic limit]].
 In fact, if we divide the particle variance by the square of the volume $V$ occupied the ensemble and we define the particle density $n=N/V$, we get
 $$\langle n^{2} \rangle -\langle n \rangle ^{2}=\frac{k_{B}^{2}T^{2}}{V^{2}}\frac{ \partial ^{2} }{ \partial \mu ^{2} } \ln \mathcal{Z}$$
 When $V\to \infty$ in the limit, this equation goes to zero, which means that particle density fluctuations nullify, which in turn also means that particle number fluctuations are also zero.
 ### Thermodynamics